freysie/watch-date-picker/README.md

 ### Customization

-The two views which `DatePicker` is primarily composed of, `DateInputView` and `TimeInputView`, can be used independently.
+The two views which `DatePicker` is primarily composed of, `DateInputView` and `TimeInputView`, can be used on their own.

 #### Date Input View